berakoc/todo-app/README.md

 Please make sure to update tests as appropriate.

 ## License 📃
-This project has licensed with [MIT](https://github.com/MuhammedBeraKoc/todo-app/blob/master/LICENSE).
+This project has been licensed with [MIT](https://github.com/MuhammedBeraKoc/todo-app/blob/master/LICENSE).